rudidude86/gura-lang.github.io/documents/Iterator-List-Operation.md

     x = 0..10
     y = x.filter(&{$n % 2 == 0})
+    // y is finite

 If the source iterator is infinite, the result iterator will be infinite too.
 In the code below, `y` is an Infinite Iterator that generates even numbers indefinitely.

     x = 0..
     y = x.filter(&{$n % 2 == 0})
+    // y is infinite

 ### {{ page.chapter }}.3.2.
 Conversion into List